 L - T - P Max.
 Marks: 50

-4-0-0 Theory: 35
+2-0-0 Theory: 40

-Time : 3 Hours CA: 15
+Time : 3 Hours CA: 10

-Eight questions of equal marks (8 marks each) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks are to set, two in each of the four sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four).
+Questions may be divided into parts (not exceeding four).
+Candidates are required to attempt five questions, selecting at least one question from each section.
+The fifth question may be attempted from any section